 Egyptian sumo wrestler storms his way into ancient sport (another site)

 A lot of Japanese people are negative about religions which are actually cults.
-Actually, “religion” in the Japanese language has a negative connotation.
+“Religion” in the Japanese language has a negative connotation like “brainwashing”.
 In this society, some cults have done horrible things.
-There is a cult in my area too.
-When someone in a family dies, people in the cult approach relatives who feel sad about their loss.
+My area has a cult group too.
+When someone in a family dies, the cult approaches the rest members of the family who feel sad about their loss.
 I hate that!

-Even though I wrote “a lot of Japanese people are negative about religions.”, it doesn’t mean they are negative about Christianity, Catholicism and Islam.
+Even though I wrote “a lot of Japanese people are negative about religions.”, it doesn’t mean Christianity, Catholicism and Islam.
 So, please don’t misunderstand it.